andpor/react-native-sqlite-storage/README.md

 v3.0.0 - upcoming
  1. Default location changes - backward incompatible release
+ 2. Check if db is open before throwing an exception (triggered in android lock workaround)

 v2.1.6
  1. rnpm linking for iOS - contributed by @clozr